Daniel-Nikpayuk/nik/README.md

 The **nik** design privileges unified literary narrative/theme designs as well as unified implementation designs.
 As such, the code is intended to be modular and extensible with as much reusable code as possible.
-This is also very math-oriented, as genericicity is a hallmark of mathematics.
+This is also very math-oriented, as genericity is a hallmark of mathematics.
 Alexander Stepanov's criticism of OOP states this well:

 > I find OOP technically unsound..
 It attempts to decompose the world in terms of interfaces that vary on a single type.
 > To deal with the real problems you need multisorted algebras - families of interfaces that span multiple types.
 > I find OOP philosophically unsound.
 It claims that everything is an object.
 Even if it is true it is not very
 > interesting - saying that everything is an object is saying nothing at all.

-To further this prototyping aim, in addition to genericicity, the documentation is intended to be thorough with a user-friendly interface: Along with the narratives and themes described here to orient ones reading, the documentation style will be similar to that of the Qt library.
+To further this prototyping aim, in addition to genericity, the documentation is intended to be thorough with a user-friendly interface: Along with the narratives and themes described here to orient ones reading, the documentation style will be similar to that of the Qt library.
 I gotta say, I'm a fan of their quality documentation.